Lynn Gottlieb: Rabbinic and artistic career

 Gottlieb became the spiritual leader of Temple Beth Or of the Deaf and Hebrew Association of the Deaf in 1973, at the age of 23, while a student at JTS.
 In 1975, she founded an experimental synagogue, Mishkan A Shul, in New York City.

 In 1974, she founded the now-defunct Jewish feminist theater troupe Bat Kol, which explored feminist Midrash.

 In 1981, she co-founded Congregation Nahalat Shalom in Albuquerque, NM, which she led until becoming Rabbi Emerita in 2006.

 In the 1990s, Gottlieb played an important role in bringing to light Carlebach's long history of sexual assault and sexual violence, In 1997, she gave a lecture at Jewish Renewal community Congregation Chochmat HaLev in Berkeley, California, where she described Carlebach's molestation of one of her congregants.

-From 2007-2009 she was Co-Director of the Middle East Program at the San Francisco office of the American Friends Service Committee.
+From 2007 to 2009 she was co-director of the Middle East Program at the San Francisco office of the American Friends Service Committee.

 In 2007 she was selected as one of The Other Top 50 Rabbis by Letty Cottin Pogrebin.

 Gottlieb led a Fellowship of Reconciliation delegation to Iran in 2008, thus becoming the first female rabbi to visit Iran and the first American rabbi to travel there "in a formal peacemaking capacity" since the 1979 Iranian Revolution.

 A 2013 dissertation from the University of New Mexico's department of anthropology, “Storied Lives in a Living Tradition: Women Rabbis and Jewish Community in 21st Century New Mexico,” by Dr. Miria Kano, discusses Gottlieb and four other female rabbis of New Mexico.

 Palestine activism

 Gottlieb points to a 1966 interview with a Palestinian journalist living in Nazareth as an important turning point in her pro-Palestine activism.
 She has said that she came to believe "way early on" that a Two-state solution "was not a possible solution."

-She is a member of the Jewish Voice for Peace Rabbinical Council and Advisory Board and supports the Boycott, Divestment and Sanctions (BDS) campaign.
+She is a member of the Jewish Voice for Peace Rabbinical Council and advisory board and supports the Boycott, Divestment and Sanctions (BDS) campaign.

-Nonviolence & Shomeret Shalom
+The Torah of Nonviolence & Shomeret Shalom

 Gottlieb has long been a nonviolence advocate and activist.
 She trained with James Lawson's Fellowship of Reconciliation.

-Today she describes her denominational affiliation as "shomeret shalom," or practicing peace, a term she coined, and she has co-founded and led a number of efforts under this banner.
-She describes the Shomeret Shalom movement as "a sevenfold nonviolent pathway which incorporates noncooperation with systemic violence and war as matters of religious observance" and, as of 2025, runs a two-year course of study for Jewish communal leaders that culminates in ordination.
+She is the founder of the denominational affiliation "Shomeret shalom," or practicing the Torah of Nonviolence, a term she coined, and has co-founded and led a number of efforts under this denomination.

+She describes the Shomeret Shalom movement as "a sevenfold nonviolent pathway which incorporates noncooperation with systemic violence and war as matters of religious observance."
+As of 2025, she has run a two-year course of study for Jewish communal leaders that culminates in ordination.